-- Teaching staff summer 2015
+- Teaching staff Spring 2017

 - Pupils school council discussion

-- Governors full governing body meeting, 1.7.
-2015
+- Governors

 Sources and references:

 The following non-statutory guidance was when completing this policy:

 In line with the 1988 Education Reform Act, which states that collective worship should be 'wholly or mainly of a broadly Christian character', we normally base our assemblies on the teachings of Christ and the traditions of the Christian Church.
 However, we conduct our assemblies in a manner that is sensitive to the faiths and beliefs of all members of the school.